OutlierVentures/H2O-Site/developer-tools/index.md

 #### Ocean Protocol

+- [Ocean Protocol Documentation](https://docs.oceanprotocol.com/): the main starting point for building on Ocean Protocol.
-- [Squid-Py](https://github.com/oceanprotocol/squid-py) : client library for using the Ocean stack in Python.
+- [Squid-Py](https://github.com/oceanprotocol/squid-py): client library for using the Ocean stack in Python.
 - [Docker Images](https://github.com/oceanprotocol/docker-images): Docker images for quickly spinning up Ocean components and getting used to the Ocean stack.
 Used by the standard launch of H2O (Keeper and Aquarius images).
 - [Keeper Contracts](https://github.com/oceanprotocol/keeper-contracts): Solidity contracts for Ocean Protocol implementing [Token Curated Registries, Curated Proof Markets and the Ocean token](https://oceanprotocol.com/tech-whitepaper.pdf).
 Used by H2O for Kovan testnet deployment.
 - [Aquarius](https://github.com/oceanprotocol/aquarius): metadata manager for data assets published to Ocean Protocol.
 Can be optionally used for H2O with Kovan.